Nissan Leaf practicality & boot space

 Nissan Leaf interior space, storage & comfort

-There’s space for two adults in the back, but as is par for the course for any car of this size, three abreast is a bit of a squeeze.
+There’s enough space for two adults in the back, but as is par for the course for any car of this size, three abreast is a bit of a squeeze.
 The Leaf easily competes with the best similarly sized hatchbacks, although a Kia e-Niro is a fraction roomier and more comfortable.

 The boot measures an impressive 435 litres, which is not only bigger than the Volkswagen e-Golf's, it’s actually five litres bigger than the boot of a Nissan Qashqai – an SUV that’s rarely criticised for a lack of space.